 We already know that google analytics is specially developed for tracking external visitors apart from you and people under your company.
-Whenever you install google analytics on a website, the best practice is to exclude all the internal traffic.
+Excluding internal traffic is one of the essential steps in configuring google analytics.
 To exclude your own hits or hits generating from within your company can be filtered out from google analytics data.
 Below is a simple guide to help you exclude any ip address from your GA reporting.

 How to Exclude A single IP Address